The Travellers (Canadian band): Changing their sound and winding down (1970–2000s)

 Though they never recorded again after 1980, keeping the same line-up The Travellers continued to perform at labour rallies and political events into the 1980s, as well as touring schools and performing concerts for children.
 In 1990, they were rejoined by original member Sid Dolgay for performances at the 30th Mariposa Folk Festival.
 By the 1990s, however, the group had amicably splintered, and Jerry Gray performed with other musicians as "Jerry Gray and The Travellers", although depending on their availability he would sometimes perform with any or all of Ahern, Hampson, Roberts and Dolgay.

 In 2000, Gray, Ahern, Hampson and Roberts appeared as The Travellers at the 2000 Mariposa Folk Festival.
 Then, all the classic-era members (Dolgay, Goodis, Gray, Johnston) appeared at Mariposa again under The Travellers banner in 2001 for the 40th anniversary of their first appearance.
 That same year, a National Film Board documentary (This Land Is Your Land) chronicled the group's nearly 50-year history.
 The film made no attempt to disguise the intra-band tensions that still existed, especially between Gray and Dolgay, but also between other band members.
-However, at the film's climax, all four classic-era Travellers got together at Camp Naivelt's 75th anniversary reunion, and eventually happily performed a spirited, albeit informal around-the-campfire song session (and a later similarly loose-but-friendly indoor after-hours session).
+Woodley's views and contribution to the band's period of successes in the 1960s was largely overlooked as he refused to take part in the documentary.
+At the film's climax, all four classic-era Travellers got together at Camp Naivelt's 75th anniversary reunion, and eventually happily performed a spirited, albeit informal around-the-campfire song session (and a later similarly loose-but-friendly indoor after-hours session).

 The 2001 reunions were the last performances by the classic quartet; Goodis died in 2002.
 Gray performed with various sidemen as "Jerry Gray and The Travellers" through 2012, when the Travellers name was finally retired.

 In all the group produced 13 albums and performed five specials on Canadian television.
 Their repertoire included protest songs, folk songs, children's songs and international tunes.